I recently reviewed a survey we conducted, where we asked small business owners this question: “What’s your #1 question about online marketing?”

 First, I need to address why one tactic would never be enough for any type of business.
 I’ll use search engine optimization (SEO) as an example since that’s typically the tactic people think of when talking about online marketing.
 Could SEO alone ever give you the highest ROI?

 The reality is that traffic does not equal sales.
 As you’ll see in a minute, driving traffic to your website is actually only one third (33%) of the equation.
-So any traffic strategy like SEO, Google AdWords, Facebook ads, social media, publicity, referral partnerships, or banner advertising will never be enough.
+So any traffic strategy like SEO, Google Ads, Facebook Ads, social media, publicity, or referral partnerships will never be enough.

 I just mentioned that traffic is only 33% of the equation.
 Another third is website conversions, and the remaining one third is your customer value.
 Here’s the question to calculate revenue generated from online marketing: